 When using Con as a Surmount attribute, the characters are charging through water and mud.
 Boots and cloths become heavy and wet making travel more difficult 2 Physical Stress.
-Being exposed to the contaminated water also exposes the character to disease (see page xxxx).
+Being exposed to the contaminated water also exposes the character to disease (See: Rules-Infectious Disease).